majacannavo/terrain-analysis/README.md

 # terrain-analysis
-#### This script (to be run from the QGIS Python Console) automates a number of common steps of terrain analysis in QGIS.
+#### This script (to be run from the QGIS Python Console) automates a number of common steps of terrain analysis in QGIS and visualizes the results.

 Outputs:
 - Mosaicked and resampled (as necessary) DEM, saved to outputs folder